mikro-orm/mikro-orm/docs/docs/schema-generator.md

 > the SQL on development server and saving it into SQL Migration files that are executed
 > manually on the production server.

-> SchemaTool assumes your project uses the given database on its own.
+> SchemaGenerator assumes your project uses the given database on its own.
 Update and Drop
 > commands will mess with other tables if they are not related to the current project
 > that is using MikroORM.
 Please be careful!

 To generate schema from your entity metadata, you can use `SchemaGenerator` helper.

 You can use it via CLI:

+> To work with the CLI, first install `@mikro-orm/cli` package locally.
+> The version needs to be aligned with the `@mikro-orm/core` package.

 ```sh
 npx mikro-orm schema:create --dump   # Dumps create schema SQL